awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ble.md

 ## Validation<a name="w3aac11c39c13"></a>

-To officially qualify a device for Amazon FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
-Follow the instructions in [Using AWS IoT Device Tester for Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the Amazon FreeRTOS User Guide to set up Device Tester for port validation\.
+To officially qualify a device for FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
+Follow the instructions in [Using AWS IoT Device Tester for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the FreeRTOS User Guide to set up Device Tester for port validation\.
 To test a specific library's port, the correct test group must be enabled in the `device.json` file in the Device Tester `configs` folder\.

-After you have ported the Bluetooth Low Energy library, you can start the Amazon FreeRTOS qualification process\.
-For more information, see the [Amazon FreeRTOS Qualification Guide](https://docs.aws.amazon.com/freertos/latest/qualificationguide/)\.
+After you have ported the Bluetooth Low Energy library, you can start the FreeRTOS qualification process\.
+For more information, see the [FreeRTOS Qualification Guide](https://docs.aws.amazon.com/freertos/latest/qualificationguide/)\.